mallorbc/Finetune_LLMs/finetuning_repo/README.md

 # New Guide Using Docker

-The options for finetuning are either using nothing(only good for small models), DeepSpeed(good for full finetuning of large models), or the use of Lora or Qlora.
+The options for finetuning are either using nothing(only good for small models), DeepSpeed(good for full finetuning of large models), FSDP for full finetuning of large models, or the use of Lora or Qlora.
 The way you run the code will change slightly based on what option you want to use, but the options are mostly the same.

 Full fine-tuning is typically slightly better than using Lora or Qlora, but the requirements of the hardware are much smaller when using something like QLora.